devnull-cz/c-prog-lang/modules/numbers.md

   i.e. like printf()

 - `char` (1 byte), `short` (usually 2 bytes), `long` (4 or 8 bytes), `long long`
-  (usually 8 bytes).
+  (usually 8 bytes, and can not be less).
 It also depends on whether your binary is compiled in 32 or 64 bits.
   - :wrench: see what code emits your compiler by default (i.e. without using either `-m32` or `-m64` options)
     - use `file` to display the information about the binary
+- see also *5.2.4.2 Numerical limits* [in the C spec](/modules/c99-standard.md).
+  For example, `int` must be at least 4 bytes but the C spec does not prevent it from being 8 bytes in the future.

 - as `'X'` is `int` but within 0-127, it's OK to do the following as it will fit even if `char` is signed: